-Physical Evidence: Graffiti Notes Other Electronic Photo/Video Website Others involved (plea se indicate whe ther witness, bystander, victim, etc.) Name: Grade Name: Grade Is this a repeated offe No, this is a one-time Yes, date and descrip incident s): Was the student/victim absent from scho ol as a result of f the incident?
-No Yesdays Have you contacted the police?
-N Officer: Oate: Is there any additional i nformation you v vould like to pr rovide?
-I understand the serious to the best of my knowl oort and I agree e that all of the infor rmation is accurate and true Signature Date Please type/print name: nsible and may be reported to an n writing, after 5 school days of Th nank you for r eporting!
-Fo r Administra ative Use Date received: Receive ed by: Incident assigned for in envestigation to: Title: Date: Action Taken: Sta rted Investigation on [ Other
+Others involved (please indicate whether witness, bysta ander, victim, etc.)

+Name: Grade

+Name: Grade

+Is this a repeated offense?
+No, this is a one-time incident Yes, date and description of incident(s):

+Have you ever reported this information before?
+With whom: Date:

+Did a physical injury result from this incident?
+No Yes, but it did not require no Yes, and it required medical

+Was the student/victim absent from school as a res

+Have you contacted the No Yes Opolice?
+No Date: Officer:

+Is there any additional information you would like to provide?

+I understand the serious nature of this report and I accurate and true to the best of my knowledge. agree that all of the information is

+Signature Date

+Please type/print name:

+Please note: anyone who files a report he/she knows to be fa ppropriate law enforcement agency.
+Appeals may be made to

+eporting.
+Thank you for re eporting!

+For Adm inistrative Use

+Date received: Received by:

+ncident assigned for investigation to:

+Title: Date:

+Other